 How to Grow Cardinal Flower – General Description and Facts

 The Cardinal Flower (Lobelia cardinalis) is a perennial flower native to most of North America.
-It grows 3-4′ tall in optimum conditions producing several stalks or spikes of bright red flowers.
+Also known as Cardinal Plant, it grows 3-4′ tall in optimum conditions producing several stalks or spikes of bright red flowers.
 This is a very showy flower.
 Let me say this – I love this plant.
 I don’t know of a more beautiful flower to have blooming in the late summer months.
 The individual flowers are tubular with a couple petals above, and then below the tube.
 The tubes are quite long meaning that only hummingbirds (yay!) and butterflies can pollinate it.

 Planted in a grouping it can make an absolutely stunning display of red.
 The more you have, the more likely you will bring in the hummingbirds as they are generally attracted to the color red, and this plant does the trick.